mattvenn/piffin-aerial-photography/docs/lesson-plan.md

 A: We have to weigh the missing parts from the worksheet.
 Do the weighing and ask children to write down the numbers.
 Get the children to work out the total weight.
-It should be around TODO .
+It should be around 300g.

-Q: How big do we need the balloon to get the required lift?
+Q: We're going to use 3 balloons to store the helium.
+What volume do we need the balloon to get the required lift?

 A: We can work it out with maths.
-TODO - can we avoid this type of box ticking problem solving?
+Get the children to fill in volume part of the worksheet.

-Activity: Ask children to fill in worksheets to work out how big the balloon should be.
+Q. Now let's guess what radius the balloons will be for this volume.
+Load the `volume of sphere.sb` scratch program.
+Ask the children to make guesses for the radius and it will plot the volume.
+You are trying to find the volume that the children calculated with the worksheet.

 ## Launch! : 30 minutes